 If your wedding is currently scheduled for one of the questionable months below, I would ask your venue for first right of refusal for a backup date.
 This is a date that they currently have available, and if you decide to “wait and see” for your existing wedding date, they will give you first choice if another couple requests it.

 Our advice?
-If your wedding is this summer and you are offered a fall 2020 or 2021 date that works for you and your family/vendors, take it now.
+If you have been offered a 2021 or 2022 date that works for you and your family/vendors, take it now.

 Keep guests informed.